TedDPig123/TacTile/team/m2/data.md

 The system will automatically store the state and information of things associated with each unique `map_id`.

-- **interaction with IndexDB**: each Token or tile have their individual indexDB objectStore, and when updating or deleting, the features takes the data from IndexDb and update it so that when the user reload the page, all information on tokens(including the image on token) and tiles and image are kept and rendered
+- **interaction with IndexDB**: each Token and tile has their own individual indexDB objectStore, and when updating or deleting, the features takes the data from IndexDB and updates it so that when the user reload the page, all the information of the tokens(including the image on token) and the tiles (including the tile images) are kept and rendered